Jvill909/CS-81-Project-6/README.md

 # CS-81-Project-6
-Chose what you want on your sandwich and adds up the total.
+Choose what you want on your sandwich and adds up the total.